sabertazimi/awesome-notes/notes/web/javascript/javascriptAdvancedNotes.md

 - `mouseout` event:
   pointer leaves the element or leaves one of the element's descendants.
 - `mouseover` event.
+- `wheel` event (replace deprecated `mousewheel` event).

-For click event, no need for X/Y to judge internal/outside state.
+For `click` event, no need for X/Y to judge internal/outside state.
-Use DOM API `element.contains` to check is a better way.
+Use `element.contains` to check is a better way.

 ```ts
 window.addEventListener('click', event => {